wowczarek/pbnet/README.md

 **NOTE 1:** *If you are happy with the defaults, there is no need for `pbnet.cfg` to exist.*

-**NOTE 2:** *The config file is parsed every time `pbn_init` is called, typically once in an application using PBNET, but it significantly contributes to startup delay*
+**NOTE 2:** *The config file is parsed every time `pbn_init` is called, typically once in an application using PBNET, but this significantly contributes to startup delay*

-**NOTE 3:** *The config file parser takes up precious code space - it may need to be simplified to be less user-friendly, but more compact, such as a compiled unit*
+**NOTE 3:** *The config file parser takes up precious code space - it may need to be simplified to be less user-friendly, but more compact, such as a compiled unit with a set of constants*

 #### Host side